 After half an hour leaning on your elbows, book in hand, you can become quite uncomfortable so you flip back over.
 You lay out with the book above you but again, after about 30 minutes, your arms are sore all over again.
 I got so sick of messing about with my book.
 These days, I just pop one headphone in, close my eyes and relax.
 I can share the story with Mr Fluskey too by passing the other one to him.
 I secretly love it when we are listening to something funny and burst out laughing.
 The whole pool or beach jumps with fright.

 I am an Audible girl.
 This is something I have said quite a few times whilst extolling the virtues of audiobooks to friends and family.
-The app is in the list of my favourite travel apps (here).
+The app is on my favourite travel apps list (check out the full article; The Best Travel Apps for Backpackers 2021).
 Audible has a HUGE collection of books, over 200,000!
-I have only listened to 387…since I got the app.
+I have only listened to 500 or so…since I got the app.
 I have science books, crime fiction, chick lit, classics and stand up comedy.
 Funny books, sad books, serious books and the odd how to guide.
 They are all good quality recording with profession voice artists, something that can’t be said for some free audiobook apps I have dabbled with.

 Audible works on a credits system.
 The basic one is £7.99 a month and allows one credit.
 You can also opt to have 12 credits all at once, once a year.
 I have the £14.99 plan which gives me two credits a month.
 The 8th of the month is Audible day, my credits appear and I get to pick two new books.
 You can purchase extra credits if you are completely bingeing on a series and just can’t wait.
 You can also buy books à la carte but I have found that buying the books this way is more expensive.
 The best bit?
 You’ll keep every book, forever, even if you cancel.

-Here are a few titles that I adore to get you started (you can click on them to be taken to the specific page):
+Here are a few titles that I adore to get you started (you can tap on them to be taken to the specific page):

 One of many fabulous travel books by this author.
 Nobody else could convince me that I want to sleep in a mouse-infested shack in the middle of the USA!